 2) Right-click the application you want to close and click End task.

-According to some players, killing Kite.exe and related processes specifically resolves the issues and you could give it a try.
+According to some players, killing Kite.exe and related processes specifically resolves the issues so you could give it a try.

-After closing everything else in the background, you should run CoD Warzone normally.
+After closing everything else in the background, you should find CoD Warzone runs normally.
 If the crash is still there, check out Fix 5.

 Fix 5 – Adjust the graphics settings